aperezdc/vim-template/README.rst

 Installation
 ============

-The easiest way to install the plugin is to install it as a bundle:
+The easiest way to install the plugin is to install it as a bundle.
+For example, using Pathogen__:

-1. Get and install `pathogen.vim`__.
+1. Get and install `pathogen.vim <_Pathogen>`__.
 You can skip this step if you already have it installed.

 2. ``cd ~/.vim/bundle``